alf45tar/PedalinoMini/README.md

 - Updated to latest JSON Editor 9.7.4
 - Added flip display and leds RGB order in Options
 - Fixed memory fragmentation during webpage creation
+- A new pedal type to connect an expression pedal and a switch (momentary or ladder) to one port only

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.